mist64/geos/README.md

 # GEOS Source Code

-by Berkeley Softworks, reverse engineered by Maciej 'YTM/Elysium' Witkowiak; Michael Steil
+by Berkeley Softworks, reverse engineered by Maciej Witkowiak, Michael Steil

 ## Description

 This is the reverse engineered source code of the KERNAL (plus disk and input drivers) of the English version of GEOS 2.0 for Commodore 64.

-The source has been heavily reorganized and modularized, nevertheless, a standard compile will generate binaries that are identical with the GEOS 2.0 distrbution binaries.
+The source has been heavily reorganized and modularized, nevertheless, a standard compile will generate binaries that are identical with the GEOS 2.0 distribution binaries.

 ## Requirements